 Victoria Point is a growing community, and that future growth means that the existing bus facilities in the region, need to be improved to accommodate passenger growth and make it more comfortable and accessible for customers.

 In July 2016 we proposed to relocate and upgrade the existing station, and undertook community consultation on the new facilities.
 Thank you for your feedback, a consultation report will be released in early 2017, and designs due to be finalised mid 2017.

 We're one step closer to delivering the new Redland Bay Marina bus station, with construction expected to commence in early June 2016.
 Thanks to your feedback and our collaboration with Redland City Council and State Government agencies, the design for the new station is now complete and ready for delivery.

 The National Disability Insurance Scheme (NDIS) will transform the way Queenslanders with disability are supported and change the way disability services are funded and delivered.

 The Department of Transport and Main Roads will continue to deliver services and programs to all of our clients and members while the NDIS is introduced in Queensland.

 The NDIS will result in changes to the administration of some of the department's programs for people with disability who become NDIS participants.

-The Deception Bay bus station was completed in December 2015.
+Kawana bus station was completed in September 2016.

-The new station located on Bay Avenue replaces the stop located at Deception Bay Shopping Centre and provides passengers with improved facilities, such as shelter, a go card top up machine, lighting and security.
+The new station located along Nicklin Way, outside Kawana Shoppingworld, features six bus bays with three at each platform either side of Nicklin Way.
+It provides passengers with improved facilities, such as shelter, additional seating, comprehensive passenger information, a go card top-up machine, lighting and security.